Home Chemistry Properties Hydrogen Bonding

 What is hydrogen bonding?

 Hydrogen bonding or intermolecular and intramolecular hydrogen bond is a weak type of chemical bond due to very unstable attractive forces responsible for the formation of H-bond in chemistry.
-Some examples of the formation of hydrogen bonds are given below the picture,
+A common example of intramolecular hydrogen bonding is seen in the dimer of formic acid, acetic acid, o-hydroxybenzaldehyde, o-nitrophenol, etc. Intermolecular hydrogen bonding is formed in water, ammonia, hydrogen fluoride, etc.

 Hydrogen bonding, examples of intermolecular and intramolecular hydrogen bond in water, ice, ortho-nitrophenol